renzocsilva/webpage/content/about.md

 ---------------------------

 * Applied research and technology development.
-* The complete lifecycle of data X-ing: designing, acquiring, storaging, transforming, processing, vizualizing, interpreting, concluding, deciding, reporting.
+* The complete lifecycle of data X-ing: designing, acquiring, storing, transforming, processing, visualizing, interpreting, concluding, deciding, reporting.
 * New data tools & old scientific challenges (and vice versa).
 * Philomathy (fɪlˈɒməθɪ):  an enjoyment of and passion for learning new facts and acquiring new knowledge.